influxdata/docs-v2/content/v2.0/reference/glossary.md

 Batch size controls the size of each write batch that Telegraf sends to the output plugins.

 Related entries: [output plugin](#output-plugin)

+### bin

+Includes all data points less than or equal to a specified upper bound.

 ### block